BUIDLwithCartesi/cartesi-vscode-extension/README.md

 [🖥️ Interface Overview](#️-interface-overview)

-Cartana is designed to streamline the development of Cartesi Rollup applications.
-By integrating essential tools directly into the VS Code environment, Cartana simplifies the process of creating, building, running, and deploying Cartesi applications.
-Whether you are working with generic inputs, Ether, ERC20, ERC721, or dApp addresses, Cartana provides a seamless workflow to manage your Cartesi projects.
+**Cartana** is designed to streamline the development of Cartesi Rollup applications.
+By integrating essential tools directly into the VS Code environment, Cartana simplifies the process of **creating**, **building**, **running**, and **deploying** Cartesi applications.

+Whether you are working with **generic inputs**, **Ether**, **ERC20**, **ERC721**, or **dApp addresses**, Cartana provides a seamless workflow to manage your Cartesi projects.
 With features like local node execution, build artifact management, and system requirement verification, Cartana ensures a smooth and efficient development experience.

 Cartana offers a comprehensive suite of features designed to enhance the development experience for Cartesi Rollup applications.

 Below are some of the key functionalities that make Cartana an essential tool for developers:

 🔥 **Language and Code Support**

-- Syntax Highlighting for smart contract code.
+1. Syntax Highlighting for smart contract code.
-- Autocomplete & Intellisense for cartesi Rollups functions.
+2. Autocomplete & Intellisense for Cartesi Rollups functions.
-- Code Snippets for common cartesi development platforms.
+3. Code Snippets for common Cartesi development patterns.

 🛠 **Cartesi SDK Integration**

-- Built-in Terminal Shortcuts for runing cartesi-machine, cartesi-node, etc.
+1. Built-in Terminal Shortcuts for running cartesi-machine, cartesi-node, etc.
-- SDK Command Execution directly inside VS code.
+2. SDK Command Execution directly inside VS Code.
-- Auto-setup of cartesi Environment for fist-time users.
+3. Auto-setup of Cartesi Environment for first-time users.

 🚀 **Deployment Tools**

-- one-click Deployment to Testnet/Mainnets using Docker-based workflows.
+1. One-click Deployment to Testnet/Mainnets using Docker-based workflows.
-- Automated compilation & Containerization of cartesi Rollups.
+2. Automated compilation & Containerization of Cartesi Rollups.
-- Customizable Development Settings (gas, fees, network selection).
+3. Customizable Development Settings (gas, fees, network selection).

 🐞 **Debugging & Simulation**

-- Trasaction Simulator for testing Rollup interactions.
+1. Transaction Simulator for testing Rollup interactions.
-- Live Log Viewer for step-by-step contract execution monitoring.
+2. Live Log Viewer for step-by-step contract execution monitoring.
-- Breakpoints & Error Logging tailored for Cartesi architecture.
+3. Breakpoints & Error Logging tailored for Cartesi architecture.

 🎨 **User Experience Enhancements**

-- custom sidebar for stractured development (Create dapp, Build, Deploy and Simulate).
+1. Custom sidebar for structured development (Create dapp, Build, Deploy and Simulate).
-- inline Documentation & Tooling for quick guidance.
+2. Inline Documentation & Tooling for quick guidance.
-- Status indicators to monitor Rollup excution health & Logs.
+3. Status indicators to monitor Rollup execution health & Logs.

 ✅ **Testing Framework**

-- built-in support for Mocha & jest for smart contract testing.
+1. Built-in support for Mocha & Jest for smart contract testing.
-- Unit Testing Integration with in VS code.
+2. Unit Testing Integration within VS Code.
-- Automation Test Excution for Dapp validation.
+3. Automated Test Execution for dApp validation.

 🔴 **live Excution preview**

-- Real-time logs & matrics inside VS code.
+1. Real-time logs & metrics inside VS Code.
-- Performance Analytics on Rollup execution time & resource usage.
+2. Performance Analytics on Rollup execution time & resource usage.
-- History of transaction & Debugging sessions for easy troubleshooting.
+3. History of transactions & Debugging sessions for easy troubleshooting.

 🚀 Join the Cartesi ecosystem and leverage the power of Cartana to accelerate your blockchain application development.